mikeizbicki/cmc-csci040/README.md

     1. You are encouraged to take [SCI010: Codes of Life](https://catalog.claremontmckenna.edu/preview_course_nopop.php?catoid=40&coid=44348) first.

-    1. Python sections of the course will have some review, but start fast.
+    1. Python sections of the course will have some review, but start faster and more technical than SCI10.

 1. This course fulfills the math general ed requirements for CMC students.